Skeletons (Hawthorne Heights album)

 Skeletons is the fourth studio album by American rock band Hawthorne Heights, released June 1, 2010.
 It is their first and only album to be released through Wind-up Records, and is also the first release since If Only You Were Lonely to employ screamed vocals, with guitarist Micah Carli adding limited vocals into select tracks on the record.
 The album was produced by Howard Benson.
-The album peaked at #50 on the Billboard top 200 albums.
+The album peaked at number 50 on the Billboard 200.

 Background

 On February 2, 2009, it was announced that the band had signed to independent label Wind-up Records and would release their next album with the label later in the year.
 Drummer Eron Bucciarelli said Wind-up Records was "still an indie [label] but with the power of a major [label]. ...
 Its a tight knit group who still truly put the music first and that's comforting to us."
 Vocalist/guitarist JT Woodruff said the band was "extremely happy" to be signed to Wind-up Records.
 In addition, he said it was important to the group that they signed with "a label that has maintained a consistent staff and who understands who we want to be as Hawthorne Heights."
 Bucciarelli mentioned that the band had been working on their next album since May 2008.
 Four days later, the band made a blog post about their forthcoming album.
 They said they were "going to hit the studio and release the album as soon as possible without compromising the quality of the songs."